|Positive FC detected in||HeLa cells|

 |Storage Buffer||PBS with 50% Glycerol, 0.05% Proclin300, 0.5% BSA, pH 7.3.|

-ATF4 is a transcription factor, that accumulates predominantly in osteoblasts, where it regulates terminal osteoblast differentiation and bone formation[PMID: 19016586].
+ATF4 is a transcription factor, that accumulates predominantly in osteoblasts, where it regulates terminal osteoblast differentiation and bone formation.
 As a basic leucine-zipper (bZip) transcription factor, ATF4 can regulate amino acid metabolism, cellular redox state, and anti-stress responses.
-It also regulates age-related and diet-induced obesity and glucose homeostasis in mammals, and has conserved metabolic functions in flies[PMID: 19726872].
-Due to its location at chromosome 22q13, a region linked to schizophrenia, ATF4 is considered as a positional candidate gene for schizophrenia[PMID: 18163433].
+It also regulates age-related and diet-induced obesity and glucose homeostasis in mammals, and has conserved metabolic functions in flies.
+Due to its location at chromosome 22q13, a region linked to schizophrenia, ATF4 is considered as a positional candidate gene for schizophrenia.
 Otherwise, since ATF4 is induced by tumour microenvironmental factors, and regulates processes relevant to cancer progression, it might serve as a potential therapeutic target in cancer.
-Endogenous ATF4 protein has a molecular mass of 50kd.
-[PMID: 17726049].
-This antibody is a rabbit polyclonal antibody raised against full length human ATF4 antigen.
-The antibody recognizes the 38kd ATF4 protein and its phosphorylated forms (50kd).
-ATF4 can bind DNA as a homodimer and as a heterodimer.
-ATF4 is ubiquitinated by SCF(BTRC) in response to mTORC1 signal, followed by proteasomal degradation and leading to down-regulate expression of SIRT4, so the molecular weight of ATF4 may be 70 kDa.
+This antibody is a mouse monoclonal antibody raised against full length human ATF4 antigen.
+This anitbody is conjugated with CL594, Ex/Em 593 nm/614 nm.